predsci/CHMAP/CHD-mkdocs/docs/ml/tracking_v2.md

 ### *Step 5*
 * Compute coronal hole features:
-    - bounding box coordinates
     - centroid (calculated in cartesian coordinates then map back to spherical).
     - coronal hole area
+    - straight bounding box corners: straight rectangle that contains the coronal hole.
+    - straight bounding box area: computed based on image mesh spacing (in spherical coordinates).
-    - bounding box area
+    - rotated bounding box coordinates: rectangle with minimum pixel area that contains the coronal hole.
+    - rotated bounding box area: computed based on image mesh spacing (in spherical coordinates).
+    - rotated bounding box angle: with respect to north and largest rect side.
+    - convex hull: measure the convexity of the coronal hole by comparing the area.
+    - tilt: TODO..

     - etc...